Catatonia: Treatment

 Treatment is most effective when it is early and aggressive.
 Patients may face issues such as poor nutrition, infections, and skin breakdown.
-Immobility can lead to the development of pressure ulcers, muscle contractions, and the formation of blood clots in the legs (deep vein thrombosis) and lungs (pulmonary embolism).
+Immobility can lead to pressure ulcers, muscle contractions, and the formation of blood clots in the legs (deep vein thrombosis) and the lungs (pulmonary embolism).
 Other complications also include the development of pneumonia and neuroleptic malignant syndrome.

 The first choice of treatment for catatonia is benzodiazepines, particularly lorazepam, which may be used as a diagnostic tool via the "lorazepam challenge".
 Patients are given a dose of lorazepam and their condition monitored; if there is an improvement within minutes, catatonia is likely.
-Patients that require a rapid response or do not respond to benzodiazepines may undergo a course of electroconvulsive therapy.
+Patients who require a rapid response or do not respond to benzodiazepines may undergo a course of electroconvulsive therapy.
 This has been shown to produce favorable response rates, particularly in patients with malignant catatonia, and often succeeds where medication does not.

 Catatonia may be caused by external factors such as medical problems, side effects of certain medications, and psychiatric disorders such as depression and schizophrenia.
 The cause can affect treatment and outcomes: for example, catatonia associated with schizophrenia may respond less effectively to benzodiazepines.